Apache-Sitgreaves National Forests Ranches

 2023HPC #22-106$90,000Pinyon Pine & Juniper Tree Removal (Year 4 of 5 years of $90,00 per year.)

-Per the final report final report for WQIG #15-005, it was shared with five neighboring ranches.
+** Per this project’s final report, it was shared with five neighboring ranches.

 The ranch’s owners also received at least $3,355 in compensation from the Arizona Livestock Loss Board since 2022 for cattle reportedly killed by endangered Mexican wolves.